Bachelor of Arts in Social Work

 For current BASW students, the professional conduct procedures are as follows:

 1. Step One Meeting: When a program faculty member observes or becomes aware of behavior that brings into question a student’s ability to maintain the NASW Code of Ethics and/or professional dispositions, the faculty member shall meet with the student to discuss the behavior and to advise as to appropriate means of remediating such behavioral concerns.
 A second faculty member may also attend.
 A staff member will attend the meeting silently for the purpose of documenting the meeting's proceedings.
 The meeting shall be held in Zoom or on a similar virtual conference platform.
-Subject to written approval from the student, the meeting shall be recorded with the URL for the recording provided to the student, the presiding faculty, and the program director.
+Subject to written approval from the student, the meeting shall be recorded with the URL for the recording provided to the student, the presiding faculty, and the Program Director.
 Students are expected to be in a quiet and private area during professional conduct meetings with faculty.
 Students must have their webcam working and turned on for the duration of the meeting.
+Students are expected to make arrangements to attend conduct meetings at the date and time scheduled, during business hours.

 The following conditions automatically require a Step One meeting if the student has not yet had a Step One meeting, or a Step Two meeting if the student has previously had a Step One meeting but not a Step Two meeting: